luyunghsiang/yhluweb/_sources/prospective.rst.txt

 - If your purpose is to learn and you do not want to create new knowledge, please take courses.

-- Will you stay in his team for at least two semesters?
+- Will you stay in this team for at least two semesters?
 Creating new knowledge is not easy.
 One semester is too short and nothing can be accomplished.

 - Writing a research paper usually takes two years.

+- This team has a strong record and high expectations.
+Many past members published research papers in peer-reviewed journals or conferences.
+Many members became graduate students in top universities.
+Multiple members received "Honorable Mentions" as Outstanding Undergraduate Researchers by the Computing Research Association.
+Some members won business competitions.
+Some members started companies and successfully raised fund before they graduated.
+One member received the Graduate Research Fellowship from the National Science Foundation.

 - Teamwork is absolutely critical.
 If you want to work alone, this research team is not for you.